MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/android/distribute.md

 ## Choose a build to distribute
 There are **two ways you can distribute** the app.
 If you have already completed the [Build tutorial](build.md) and built the sample app:
-1. Navigate to the **Build** service in Mobile Center and click on settings from your latest successful build.
+1. Navigate to the **Build** service in App Center and click on settings from your latest successful build.
 2. Turn **Distribute builds** on and select a collaborator group.
 You can edit groups and add new groups in the **Distribute** service.
 3. Click **Save** and allow the branch to build again.
   ![Distribute from Build](images/distributeFromBuild.gif)